MyNameIsNeXTSTEP/NextStepBlog/docs/Programming/Knowledges in IT.md

 3. Distraction by new and interesting technologies for those, who don't need it, yet they could not know it and would find themselves a couple years later thinking that he/she should have had prioritize wishes before now
 4. A huge variety of **real and true** & **far-fetched and fake** ideas, principles, approaches

-## What to do with what and how
+## What to do and how
 First, my general point here is: do not try to get everything and in a short time, rather think and cut off everything superfluous now, form priorities, find reliable and professional sources of data, information, exercises, move along them.
 Follow some sort of [kaidzen](https://en.wikipedia.org/wiki/Kaizen) planning, little step by step go to your goals, which must be incremental and small too.
 Free your important and valuable time for specific studying, how to program in a new language, how to use this tool, what this system is and how i works.
 BUT…

-Do not try to think like you do it so, but constantly distracting on something else, even when you learn new stuff, it must be, i think, not just for learning itself, but for a little step further in real life, in a project, in experience, in some summary in the company, in some valuable stuff for others.
+Do not try to think like you do it so every day, but at the same time constantly distracting on something else, even when you learn new stuff, it must be, i think, not just for learning itself, but for a little step further in real life, in a project, in experience, in some summary in the company, in some valuable stuff for others.
 Do not when reading about some features of a technology, go deeper and deeper in winding paths, losing understanding and meaning of what was really needed at the start.

 My suggestions are: